Kheeper

 Concepts

-.khtmpl) — files with Go template syntax that are rendered per host - Schema (
+• Template files (*.khtmpl) — files with Go template syntax that are replaced with rendered files when configured for a host

-schema.json, optional) — a JSON Schema that validates configuration values - Starter (
+• Schema (schema.json) — an optional JSON Schema that validates configuration values

 When you create a release for a host, you provide a JSON config file.
-The templates are rendered with your config values and the result is encrypted with the host's public key.
-The host pulls the release and decrypts the config locally.
+The templates are rendered with your config values and the result is encrypted with the host's public key and injected as the top layer of the image the host will pull.

 Creating a configurable image